project-open-data/project-open-data.github.io/whitepapers/amount.md

 title: Amount
 ---

-# Element: Funding Action Obligation, Non-Federal Funding Amount, Current Total Funding Obligation Amount on Award, Current Total Value of Award, Potential Total Value of Award
+# Element: Award Amount Information

 This page contains information about the following federal spending data element, with the goal of soliciting public input.